This post may include affiliate links; see our disclosure policy.

 More vegetable side dishes

-This shelled edamame recipe is a whole food plant based side dish (WFPB) that compliments just about any meal.
-Here are some of our other favorite vegetable side dishes:
+This shelled edamame recipe is a whole food, plant-based side dish (WFPB) that complements just about any meal.
+Here are some of my other favorite vegetable side dishes:

 About the authors